Texas Massage Therapist State Requirements

 The Interstate Massage Compact (IMpact) allows LMTs to practice across multiple states with one license.

 Texas's Position: Texas does not currently have the IMpact enacted.
-However, the compact map on the official Interstate Massage Compact website offers the latest updates on which states have enacted, are pending, or have not introduced the relevant legislation.
+However, the official Interstate Massage Compact website offers the latest updates on which states have enacted, are pending, or have not introduced the relevant legislation.

 About IMpact: The Compact aims to allow licensed massage therapists to practice in member states without additional licensing, promoting mobility within the profession.
 However, each state needs to enact specific model legislation to join.